 This could be a bundle of files prepared and sent to multiple users or a single contract sent to a single user, depending on how you configure your digital documents.

-For teams who need to send a high volume of documents, DocuSign’s transaction limits can increase plan costs considerably.
+For teams that need to send a high volume of documents, Docusign’s transaction limits can increase plan costs considerably.

 Part of the airSlate family, signNow is a streamlined e-signature platform designed around creating a fast, user-friendly approach to document signing.